csaea/sandbox/README.md

 # The CSAEA Sandbox

-Welcome to the CSAEA Sandbox, where you can use JupyterLab and Biner to practice temporary, ephemeral coding.
-In other words, Binder will **not** save your work!
+Welcome to the CSAEA Sandbox, where you can use JupyterLab and Binder to practice in-class, ephemeral coding.
+Think of it as a whiteboard, an experimental lab to explore without consequence.
+Binder will **not** save your work!
 What!?
 This is by design.
-Think of it as a whiteboard, an experimental lab to explore without consequence.

 Once you fire up the JupyterLab Binder, you’ll find an interactive coding environment waiting for you right in your browser.
 It might take a minute to get going—just let it do its thing.